 If you’ve never tasted Japanese watermelon, you’re definitely missing out on something really delicious and healthy.
 If people ask me what’s that one fruit you can have all day, every day, I’d surely answer, “WATERMELONS, the Japanese ones”

-Why Japan does watermelon better?
+Why Japan does watermelons better?

-As a traveller, I have been around different places and have had watermelons in the Middle East, America, Europe and also some Asian countries but I found Japanese watermelons to the best.
+As a traveler, I have been around different places and have had watermelons in the Middle East, America, Europe and also some Asian countries but I found Japanese watermelons to the best.
 So if you love watermelons, you’ve to taste the one from Japan.